openstack/monasca-common/docker/README.rst

 Building child image
 --------------------

-In the ``example`` folder you could file sample of how to start building new child image using ``monasca-base`` as start.
+In the ``example`` folder you can find samples of how to start building new child image using ``monasca-base``.

 Requirements
 ~~~~~~~~~~~~

-Every child image need to provide two files:
+Every child image has to provide two files:

 start.sh
-  In this starting script provide all steps that direct to proper service
+  In this starting script provide all steps that lead to the proper service
   start.
 Including usage of wait scripts and templating of configuration files.
-  You also could provide ability to allow running container after service died
+  You also could provide the ability to allow running container after service
-  for easier debugging.
+  died for easier debugging.

 health_check.py
-  This file will be used for checking status of application running in the
+  This file will be used for checking the status of the application running in
-  container.
-It will be useful for programs like Kubernetes or Docker Swarm
+  the container.
+It will be useful for container orchestration like Kubernetes
-  to properly handle services that are still running but stopped being
+  or Docker Swarm to properly handle services that are still running but
-  responsive.
-Avoid using `curl` directly and instead use `health_check.py`
+  stopped being responsive.
+Avoid using `curl` directly and instead, use
-  written with specific service in mind.
-It will provide more flexibility
+  `health_check.py` written with specific service in mind.
+It will provide more
-  like when creating JSON request body.
+  flexibility like when creating JSON request body.

 Wait scripts
 ------------

-Some Python libraries are already preinstalled: `pykafka` and `PyMySQL`.
+Some Python libraries are already pre-installed: `pykafka` and `PyMySQL`.
+They
-They are used by wait scripts and in the process of creating child image
+are used by wait scripts and in the process of creating the child image `pip3`
-`pip3` will reinstall them to proper versions confronting to upper constraints
+will reinstall them to use proper versions confronting the upper constraints
 file.

-This wait scripts will be available in every child image and could be used in
+These wait scripts will be available in every child image and can be used in
 `start.sh` to avoid unnecessary errors and restarts of containers when they
 are started.